Estimation of Local Average Treatment Effect by Data Combination: Proposed Method

 The analytical solution to $\min_{f\in F}\widehat{Q}(f|\widehat{\pi})+\Omega(f)$ can be obtained as $\widehat{\mu}_{\mathrm{dpw}}(\bm{x})=\widehat{\bm{\alpha}}_{\mathrm{dpw}}^\top\bm{\phi}(\bm{x})$, where

 Although the DWLS objective is no longer the MSE, $\widehat{Q}(\widehat{f}|\widehat{\pi})$ is still a sufficient measure for model selection because $\widehat{\mu}_{\mathrm{dwls}}$ minimizing this objective is also a good estimator in terms of the true MSE as long as $\widehat{\pi}$ is sufficiently accurate.
-Since the DWLS estimation involves only a single minimization, the model selection is easy to perform compared to the DLS estimation.
+Since the DWLS involves only a single minimization, the model selection is easier than in the DLS estimation.

 \paragraph{Remark on the objective formulation} We can consider the following least squares problem instead of (\ref{eq:obj_wls}):